 Discipline

 Boxing requires showing up, paying attention, and working hard.
-You can't fake your way through a session.
+You cannot fake your way through a session.
 This discipline often spills over into school and other areas.

 Stress Management